acousticrobot/web-16/_pages/toki-pona/lesson-13-commands.md

 ### interjections o and mu

 _a_ and _mu_ function as normal blocks, but their special grammatical usage means they can appear in interesting places throughout the sentence blocks.
-They are both quite recognizable logograms, so don't be afraid to extend their creative grammatical possibilities to the way you use them.
+They are both quite recognizable logograms and their meaning is quite interpretive, so don't be afraid to be creative in the way you use them.

-IMAGE_TODO: interjection_examples:
-  * aaa
-  * mu!
-  * pakala a
 {% include image_dictionary.html definitions=page.interjection_examples %}

 ### using o